fthouraud/value-class-serialization/README.md

 # value-class-serialization

 A sample project to reproduce a bug regarding value class serialization.
+The related issue is [KT-57647](https://youtrack.jetbrains.com/issue/KT-57647/Serialization-IllegalAccessError-Update-to-static-final-field-caused-by-serializable-value-class).

 ## Running the tests